mibuer/mibuer.github.io/README.md

 # mibuer.github.io
-Welcome to my personal website!
+I built my onw personal static website and hosted it with GithubPages!
 I started this project in a workshop with "Female Coders" Linz group. https://mibuer.github.io/miriambuerkle/index.html